tony-tvu/simple-express-react-graphql-template/README.md

 npm start
 ```

-If the server has started successfully, you should be able to navigate to http://localhost:8080 and see this message:
+If the server has started successfully, you should be able to navigate to http://localhost:8080 and see this:

 ``` {"message":"Simple API built with Express, Apollo GraphQL, and MongoDB."} ```